MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/creating-and-hosting-map-controls/map-control-branches.md

 ---
 title: "Map Control Branches | Microsoft Docs"
-description: "This article describes the two branches of the Bing Maps V8 SDK that can be accessed, as well as a URL can be used to load the experimental branch." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes the two branches of the Bing Maps V8 SDK that can be accessed, as well as a URL that can be used to load the experimental branch." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""